orangeullr/stillstogif/README.md

 # stillstogif.py
-python script for converting a series of stills into a gif.

 stilltogif.py is a python script to convert a series of images into one GIF image.
 To use this python script, please use the following format: